JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 It is a nasty scenario that shouldn't ever occur, but I want to bring the attention so that it is included in the deployment plans.

+#### Team response: Acknowledged

+The team took note and appreciated the heads up.
+They will incorporate this info in their deployment plan.